-And yes, losing money, which is why I recommend selling potential customers with this method if you have experience in the vertical market.
-The value of a potential customer varies depending on the lifetime value of a sale compared to the cost of obtaining that sale.
+It's important to understand that you can lose money if you don't have experience in the vertical market.
+The value of a potential customer depends on the lifetime value of a sale compared to the cost of obtaining that sale.
 You may have 20 or even 200 or more sources of potential customers, and you can divide your “archived time” into a larger number of more detailed groups.
-I've read and heard (from a well-known industry analyst firm) that best-in-class companies close 30% of qualified sales leads.

-However, this time, you have control over the lead if the customer can't close it for X days.
+Best-in-class companies close 30% of qualified sales leads, but you have control over the lead if the customer can't close it for X days.

-Potential customers are a fundamental element for all businesses to grow, but they often don't arrive the way they should.
-There are quite a few programs, called CRM (customer relationship management) systems that you can use to track leads, contacts, sales, and more.
+Potential customers are essential for businesses to grow, but they don't always come as expected.
+There are programs, called CRM (customer relationship management) systems, that you can use to track leads, contacts, sales, and more.
 This is in addition to the original payment made by the customer who bought leads exclusively in the first place.
 Therefore, it's important to come up with an efficient plan to keep those leads and convert them into loyal customers.